 Symptoms of a bruised knee

-- You may have some swelling on and around the knee.
+- You may have some swelling on and around your knee.

 - Bruising may develop over the following 24 hours.
 It will most likely change colour and start to fade after a few days.

-- The area will be tender to touch.
+- The injured area will be tender to touch.

 What is a knee contusion?